panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 }
 ```

-While `ShoppingCartCount` module uses only the `pluralize()` function out of `utils` module, it has a transitive dependency on `cookies` module.
+While `ShoppingCartCount` module uses only the `pluralize()` function out of the `utils` module, it has a transitive dependency on the `cookies` module.

-The good solution is to split the low cohesion modules into several high cohesion modules.
+The good solution is to split the low cohesion modules into several high cohesive ones.

 > Favor high cohesive modules whose functions, classes, variables are closely related and perform a common task.
 Refactor big low cohesion modules by splitting them into multiple high cohesive modules.